 The prize for the adult poetry contest is a $50 gift card to Angelica’s!

-The prize for the teen poetry contest is a gift card for Ruggieri’s Roast Beef and Pizza!
+The prize for the teen poetry contest is a $50 Amazon gift card!

 The prizes for the children’s poetry contest are a $25 gift certificate to Art’s Cool in Middleton, where children can enjoy art lessons with Deb Folsom.